TL;DR two different Hebrew phrases are used and no, neither one implies that Bathsheba consented.

 When the prophet Nathan confronted David for what he did with Bathsheba, he said the king wasn’t going to die immediately, but also predicted that bad things would still happen to him.
-One of these was that a member of David’s own household will have sex with David’s wives in broad daylight — in contrast to the secrecy in which David had sex with Bathsheba.
+One of these was that a member of David’s own household would have sexual intercourse with David’s wives in broad daylight — in contrast to the secrecy in which David had intercourse with Bathsheba.

 This prophecy is all kinds of weird and raises very difficult questions about God, but that’s not what I want to discuss right now in this post.

 The point is, the verb that Nathan used is the same one used of David and Bathsheba.

 And there is absolutely no way that the women would have consented in the situation Nathan described.
 Moreover, there is no way that people in the ancient world would have thought the women were consenting.